aaron-rai/dollar-discord-bot/README.md

 - The `.env.template` file contains the environment variables that the bot requires to run.
 - To run the bot, you must create a `.env` file in the root directory and populate it with the required environment variables.

-### Debugging

-For debugging purposes do not rely on the console output, and turn to the `discord.log` instead.

-Summary of loggers:
-- administrative: Relates to administrative commands
-- auto-channel-creation: Relates to auto channel creation
-- core: General logger that is used in Dollar's core functions that are used repeatedly
-- diagnostic: Relates to Dollar diagnostic commands that are ADMIN only.
-Ensures diagnostic commands are working properly
-- dollar: General logger that is used in Dollar's core functions that are used repeatedly
-- game: Relates to game commands
-- music: Relates to music related commands and functions
-- notifications: Relates to notifications
-- queries: Relates to database queries
-- settings: Relates to settings commands

 ## Documentation Contribution Guidelines